-- a.
-Students must register for each course through the student information system before the deadline set by the University has passed (see Agenda and calendar Academic year).
+- Students must register for each course through the student information system before the deadline set by the University has passed (see Agenda and calendar Academic year).
 Deviations from the registration procedure and from the moment of registration are mentioned in the Study Handbook in the course description (see Study Handbook). - b.
 Courses with a maximum number of places have an earlier registration deadline of one week before the regular deadline in order to enable students to register for a different course when they are not admitted.
 Students for whom a course with a maximum number of places is a compulsory course (including pre-Master students) will be admitted unconditionally.
-Students who do not have priority will be drawn by lot to determine who may take part in the course unless a different procedure is described in the Study Handbook. - c.
+Students who do not have priority will be drawn by lot to determine who may take part in the course unless a different procedure is described in the Study Handbook.
+The result of the draw will be communicated before the regular registration deadline. - c.
 Lots are drawn in order of priority.
 If necessary, separate lots are drawn consecutively per category, in the following order: - 1.
 Students for whom the course is a restricted optional course - 2.
 Minor students1 - 3.
 Students for whom the course is an elective course - 4.
-National and international quest students
+National and international guest students d.
+Bachelor's students who have completed all courses of their individual examination programme but have not yet received the test results and expects to pass the final bachelor examination halfway through2 the education period, may, prior to their registration for the WU Master's programme for which students are admissible, register for Master's courses.
+If students do not pass the Bachelor's examination, they must withdraw from the interim examination no later than halfway through the education period (no later than Sunday 23:59:59).